 So you want a clutter-free home?
-I do too!
-And the good news is that a clutter free home can be yours, with a little elbow grease, the right attitude, and some tools (like a list of good places to donate your stuff).
+Most people do, too.
+And the good news is that a clutter-free home can be yours with a little elbow grease, the right attitude, and some tools (plus some good places to donate your stuff).

 If you’re used to an environment where piles of clutter are everywhere, changing that pattern can seem impossible.
 But once you’ve gotten used to living clutter-free, the little choices you make to stay that way don’t feel like chores; they simply become a part of daily life.